Back to Blog

 The standard monitoring is A1C every three months, fasting glucose trends, and, increasingly, continuous glucose monitoring for patients who benefit from it.
 Comprehensive care means medication optimization (there are a lot more choices now than there used to be, and the right choice depends on the individual), structured nutrition planning, exercise prescription, and the regular screening for eye, foot, kidney, and cardiovascular complications that insulin-resistant patients need.

 The real work is between visits.
 Helping patients recognize hypoglycemia.
 Managing sick days.
 Adjusting doses when weight or activity changes.
 Reviewing CGM data in a way that actually changes behavior.
+(How diabetes management specifically works in this practice.)

 Hypertension